 When evaluating whether a new solution is a better option than upgrading your current system, it’s critical you consider more than just the bottom line.
 The cost of an upgrade might look less in the short term, but will you face a bigger bill in a year or two when you have to upgrade again?
 How much will you have to spend on consultants, or technical specialists, to make changes?
 Will it be easy to train and onboard new talent?
 How much will it cost to scale the system up – or down – in line with the business?

-Cloud solutions offers the most value here.
+Cloud solutions for oil and gas offer the most value here.
 Software as a Service (SaaS) models are increasingly popular and, as the name suggests, take care of all the mundane, time consuming bits associated with IT.
 Everything, from disaster recovery to upgrades, is the responsibility of the vendor, so your expert team can focus on what they do best.

 Imagine never having to plan or pay for an upgrade project again?